 - CDA distributed two ACLs in March 2017 in response to directives from the Centers for Medicare & Medicaid Services (CMS) to inform CBAS providers about the federal requirements for the use of soft restraints (ACL #17-03), and the use of delayed egress and secured perimeters (ACL #17-04).
-CDA has referenced these documents in the CBAS systemic assessment for Federal Requirement #3 - CDA in collaboration with the California Department of Health Care Services (DHCS) revised the CBAS Individual Plan of Care (IPC) form and standardized a new Participation Agreement form through a stakeholder process to assist CBAS providers in complying with the HCB settings and person-centered planning requirements.
-The CBAS IPC and its instructions will be included in the revised CBAS section of the Medi-Cal Provider Manual and are pending approval by DHCS.
-The new CBAS Participation Agreement form, instructions, and ACL # 17-01 "Implementation of ADHC / CBAS Participation Agreement are posted on the CDA website.
-The new CBAS Participation Agreement was implemented effective March 1, 2017.
-CDA has referenced these documents in the CBAS systemic assessment for Federal Requirement #2. - CDA in collaboration with DHCS developed a Provider Self-Assessment (PSA) Survey with instructions for all CBAS providers to complete as part of their certification renewal process every two years.
+CDA has referenced these documents in the CBAS systemic assessment for Federal Requirement #3 - CDA in collaboration with DHCS developed a Provider Self-Assessment (PSA) Survey with instructions for all CBAS providers to complete as part of their certification renewal process every two years.
 The questions on the PSA are specific to the HCB settings requirements for non-residential settings.
 (CDA included a question on the PSA about physical accessibility of the CBAS center to participants even though this federal requirement is for residential settings only because the State believes that physical accessibility is important for all HCB settings.) - CDA has referenced the PSA survey in the CBAS systemic assessment for all of the Federal Requirements.